Diffuse supernova neutrinos at underground laboratories: Detection: the diffuse flux at observatories

-After the very successful experience of the 50 kt mass of \sk, water technology is now mature to expand to megaton scale.
-In this section I discuss the \df\ signal for a representative setup of a 0.4 Mt fiducial volume and 5 years running time, with energy resolution equal to that of \sk\ (sec. \ref{concepts}).
+fiducial volume and 5 years running time, with energy resolution equal to that of \sk\ (sec. \ref{concepts}).
 An efficiency of 93\% \cite{Hirata:1988ad,Bahcall:1996ha} is used as representative of a detector performance.
 However one must consider that the real efficiency depends on the details of the hardware and of the data analysis and therefore results will have to be rescaled once these details are known.
-I include only inverse beta decay events and neglect the subdominant channels (which contribute to less than $\sim 4$\% \cite{Volpe:2007qx}) and use backgrounds for the \sk\ location, taken from \textcite{Fogli:2004ff}.
+I include only inverse beta decay events and neglect the subdominant channels (which contribute to less than $\sim 4$\% \cite{Volpe:2007qx}) and use backgrounds for the \sk\ location, taken from \cite{Fogli:2004ff}.
+To be conservative, all other specifications (like the energy threshold) will be taken to be the same as in the earliest \sk\ analysis of \cite{Malek:2003ki}.
 This setup is necessarily indicative; some technical details will be discussed in sec. \ref{techwater}.
 All results refer to the same flux parameters as in sec. \ref{diffearth}.

 Fig. \ref{waterkam} shows the energy distribution of the signal and background events.
 It appears immediately that the signal to background ratio is always smaller than 0.2-0.3, and is maximum just above the threshold of 18 MeV.
 There the signal is comparable to or larger than the atmospheric background but is exceeded by the invisible muon one.
-The atmospheric background starts to dominate at 25-30 MeV, thus closing the energy window (sec. \ref{enwindow}).
+The atmospheric background starts to dominate at $\sim$25 MeV, thus closing the energy window (sec. \ref{enwindow}).
 It appears that even for the most energetic \n\ spectrum, the peak of the event distribution is below the spallation cut, and would require a better background discrimination to be observed.
-The 2 MeV lowering of the threshold expected for the next \sk\ analysis (sec. \ref{upperlimits}) could capture the peak at least in the most optimistic case.

 Tables \ref{ratesmodel68} and \ref{ratesmodel0} give the numbers of signal and background events in two intervals of positron energy.
 While the smaller bin ($18<E_e<28$ MeV) is realistic and reflects the region where the signal/background ratio is maximal, the wider interval ($10<E_e<28$ MeV) might be relevant to a possible upgrade (for example water plus Gadolinium, sec. \ref{concepts}) where spallation is effectively removed and only reactor neutrinos remain as background at low energy.